Proton path reconstruction for pCT using Neural Networks: Introduction

+where $\Gamma_i\subset \mathbb{R}^3$ is the proton path, RSP(x) is the stopping power relative to water at position $x\in R^3$, $E^{in}_i$ and $E^{out}_i$ are the entrance and exit proton energies, and $S_{water}(E)$ is the stopping power of water for energy $E$.
+This integral is the Water Equivalent Path Length (WEPL).
+Starting from this equation, the pCT reconstruction problem can be mapped to that of reconstructing each individual protons path, combined with the calculation of WEPL (through the right side of the equation), to recover the RSP map.
+It is therefore crucial that the reconstruction of the proton path will be as accurate as possible.
+Indeed, the better the determination of the proton trajectories, the better the RSP calculation will be.

-Image reconstruction using protons poses an additional challenge over standard x-ray CT: during passage through matter protons experience significant deflections through Multiple Coulomb Scattering (MCS), and, more rarely, nuclear interactions, resulting in non-trivial curved paths~(\citet{johnson2017review}).
+Image reconstruction using protons poses an additional challenge over standard x-ray CT: during passage through matter protons experience significant deflections through Multiple Coulomb Scattering (MCS), and, more rarely, nuclear interactions, resulting in non-trivial curved paths.
+The probability of nuclear reactions compared to ionization interactions is less than $1\%$ for 200 MeV protons.
+As a consequence, the influence of nuclear interactions of protons with atomic nuclei can be treated as correction to the electromagnetic processes~(\citet{fippel2004monte}).
 Accurate reconstruction of these paths determines the achievable imaging resolution in proton computed tomography (pCT) and thus the exact dose distribution in proton therapy.
 Unlike with x-ray CT, in which photon number attenuation along straight propagation lines is considered, the pCT reconstruction process requires proton paths to be individually estimated to account for the curved trajectories if an improved resolution is to be achieved~(\citet{johnson2017review}).

-This requirement excludes many well-developed image reconstruction methods used in x-ray CT~(\citet{johnson2017review}, \citet{bovik2009essential}).
+This requirement excludes direct reuse of many well-developed image reconstruction methods developed in x-ray CT~(\citet{johnson2017review}, \citet{bovik2009essential}).
 Iterative algebraic methods, such as the algebraic reconstruction technique (ART), have been proposed as plausible pCT image reconstruction methods~(\citet{li2006reconstruction}, \citet{johnson2017review}), but the computational cost of these algorithms is considerably high.
-More efficient techniques are direct reconstruction methods, who's development is an active area of research, as shown in \citet{khellaf2020comparison}.
+More efficient techniques are direct reconstruction methods, often following on from x-ray CT methods, who's development is an active area of research, as discussed in \citet{khellaf2020comparison}.

 At the core of these methods is the Most Likely Path (MLP) formalism for the reconstruction of the single proton trajectory.
 While scattering remains an inherently probabilistic process, precluding the exact prediction of any single track, MLP is well established as the most statistically precise method to account for MCS processes~(\citet{schulte2008maximum}, \citet{williams2004most}, \citet{fekete2015developing}).
 Since its introduction in 1994~(\citet{schneider1994multiple}), the MLP formalism as presented in \citet{schulte2008maximum} has undergone various refinements for use in different application scenarios (\citet{fekete2015developing}, \citet{collins2017theoretical}, \citet{collins2017extension}, \citet{krah2019polynomial}, \citet{brooke2020inhomogeneous}).